 Keep your birdbath open by changing the water daily

-If you live in a region where the average daily temperatures are above freezing, but nightly temperatures dip below the ice-making mark, you can keep your birdbath open by simply changing the water daily!
+If you live in a region where the average daily temperatures are above freezing but nightly temperatures dip below the ice-making mark, you can keep your birdbath open by simply changing the water daily!
 Emptying the birdbath at night and refilling it in the morning will not only keep your birdbath cleaner, but it may also prevent damage to the basin caused by the constant freeze and thaw action of the water!
+This is our favorite option for keeping a birdbath both clean and warm.

 Moving water in a birdbath will not freeze as quickly